esi/esi-docs/docs/scenarios/structure_markets.md

 ## Resolving Structure Markets

-Structure market orders, with the exception or ranged orders, are not included in the results of `/markets/{region_id}/orders/`.
+Structure market orders, with the exception of ranged orders, are not included in the results of `/markets/{region_id}/orders/`.
 They have to be queried individually and then merged.

 ### Query individual structure markets